chenyukang/eopl/README.md

 My answer code for the exercises, NOT all problem are solved, so any complement is welcome.

-Usually the function all (run-all) and (check-all) will run all the test-cases.
+Usually the function call (run-all) and (check-all) will run all the test-cases.

 Before chapter 8, I put all the code for an interpreter in signal file.